safwanidrees/Map-Polyline-Draw/README.md

 ## Usage
 * To use this, add map_polyline_draw as a dependency in your pubspec.yaml file.
-* To use this, add google_maps_flutter as a dependency in your pubspec.yaml file.

 ## Getting Started
 * First integrate google map in your Project.
 For this Follow steps that provided in this link https://codelabs.developers.google.com/codelabs/google-maps-in-flutter/